bloominstituteoftechnology/web-module-challenge-array-methods-and-callbacks/README.md

 Follow these steps for completing your project.

 - [ ] Submit a pull request to merge Branch into master (student's Repo).
 Please don't merge your own pull request.
-- [ ] Add your Team Lead as a reviewer on the pull request.
-- [ ] Your Team Lead will count the project as complete by merging the branch back into master.